vt-d/.github/profile/README.md

 </div>

 # About
-Everblush is colorscheme like the others in the programmer / ricer's community.
+Everblush is a colorscheme like the others in the programmer / ricer's community.
 But with beautiful syntax highlighting and colors.

 # Colors
 <table align="center">